anchat1990/tech-newbies/PITCHME.md

 I know one of the big reasons why i procrastinate is a fear of failure.
-It can be a lack of motivation. but especially early on in my self managed learning environment when i was used to being supervised more It felt like moving out of your parents house at a young age feels. like you suddenly realise that you can eat icecream for breakfast. its something that you know you shouldn't be doing, but it feels good so you do it and then you judge yourself.
+It can be a lack of motivation. but especially early on in my self managed learning environment when i was used to being supervised more

+its something that you know you shouldn't be doing, but it feels good so you do it and then you judge yourself.
 It hindered my productivity
-and i've gotten a lot of advice in the months since that time that i've taken on.
-And i'm here to share what i've tried, whats worked and what hasnt.

 ---

 # Tips to improve Time Management & Productivity

 Note:

+and i've gotten a lot of advice in the months since that time that i've taken on.
+And i'm here to share what i've tried, whats worked and what hasnt.
-is basically what I got when I figured out how not to procrastinate.
-Because when u stop procrastinating, you get better at time management, and a direct result of that is increased productivity
+Often i find that figuring out what to do is the first and most crucial step towards actually doing that something.
+And these tools help with that, plus you get better at time management, and a direct result of that is increased productivity

 ---